Attorney David I. Fuchs

 Car Accident Law

 Insurance settlement amounts after a personal injury accident depend largely on your medical bills.
 Predicting how the insurance company will evaluate your claim takes understanding how insurance claims work in Florida.
 One of the key pieces of almost all settlement offers is a type of recovery called “medical special damages.”
 In essence, this recovery refers to the amount you’ve spent on accident-related medical bills during injury diagnosis and treatment.
-As an accident victim, more medical treatments can mean a greater compensation award.
+As a car accident victim, more medical treatments can mean a greater compensation award.

 A lot goes into evaluating an insurance claim.
 It takes much more than just compiling your medical bills and receipts to understand the full value of your claim.
 After most accidents, an insurance claim requires a complete investigation.
 Police reports, medical records, photographic evidence, eyewitness statements, accident reconstruction, and expert testimony may all go into understanding the incident, how it happened, and who is responsible.
 Since Florida is a no-fault insurance state, the victim’s own insurance company often conducts the investigation.